By Josh Leventhal, Staff Writer

-In addition, Dr. Adams has been covering the topic of education for more than 20 years at many prominent publications such as The Hartford Courant, the Norwich Bulletin, and the Times-Herald Record.
+In addition, Dr. Adams has been covering the topic of education for more than 20 years at many prominent publications such as The Hartford Courant, the Norwich Bulletin, the Times-Herald Record and The Washington Post.

 There will be a short question and answer session after the debate, so participants are asked to bring questions.
 Please email email@example.com for sponsorship details.

 The Hartford Guardian is published by the Connecticut Alliance for Better Communities, Inc., a nonprofit, nonpartisan organization founded in 2004.
 Early bird tickets are $35 each.
 After Feb.
-15, 2020, tickets will increase to $40/each.
+15, 2020, tickets will be $40.
 Please note that the cost of tickets and other donations are tax deductible.